stevensrmiller/AvaloniaWithoutXAML/samples/README.md

 Even if you don't actually download all of them, you can learn a lot about how to use Avalonia without XAML by reading the comments in the source code.

-A good learning path would this order.
+A good learning path would be this order.

 1. HelloWorldWindow
 2. HelloWorldLabel